rmbh4211995/AnimeAppReactTutorial/README.md

 # CSVs

 anime.csv - badly formatted csv file that will be used to create the anime table for our mysql database

+# GIF Resources

+located in /res/gifs
+contain all the gif files used in the project